MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

         }
     }

 The basics of this code should remind you of the ground looping we implemented previously.
-It checks which obstacles are off the screen and if so, removes that obstacle, then spawns a new obstacle.
+It checks whether obstacles are off the screen and if so, removes that obstacle, then spawns a new obstacle.

 Note that we enumerate the *obstacles* array in reverse (backwards) so that we can legally remove and add objects at the end of the array while enumerating.
-More precisely: when enumerating an array in reverse it is legal to modify the contents of the array at indexes equal to or higher than the index that's currently being processed.
+More precisely: when enumerating an array in reverse, it is legal to modify the contents of the array at indexes equal to or higher than the index that's currently being processed.
 This is a neat trick to avoid having to fill a "to be deleted" array with another for loop that removes the items in the "to be deleted" list for good.

 Now run your game.
 You should see an endless amount of scrolling obstacles!
-All at the same height but still, you are getting closer to completing *Flappy Fly Swift*!
+They're still all at the same height, but you're getting closer to completing *Hoppy Bunny Swift*!

 ## Generating randomized obstacles